The Accelerator's Build System

-A job build operation always return a reference to the job.
-The reference is returned immediately if it already exists.
-Otherwise, the reference to the new job is returned as soon as it finishes execution.
+A job build operation always return a job instance.
+The job instance is returned immediately if it already exists.
+Otherwise, it is returned as soon as it finishes execution.

 To know if the job has been built before, the Accelerator keeps a database containing information on all successfully completed build requests.
 This information includes a hash digest of each job’s source code, and is sufficient to uniquely define any job.
 Each build request is compared to this database.

 There are three types of input to a job at build time:

 - the program source code,

 All of these are used to check if a job has been built already.

 When a job is being built, the following happens: